GhostDefi/BabyAliceWallet/README.md

 INSTRUCTIONS

-1. CREATE A WALLET.
+1. CREATION OF A WALLET.

 2. STORE SEED PHRASE IN A SAFE PLACE!

-3. LOAD IT WITH A SMALL AMOUNT OF ETH(.0005 IS PLENTY).
+3. LOAD IT WITH A SMALL AMOUNT OF BNB(.01 IS PLENTY).

 4. LOAD IT WITH A SMALL AMOUNT OF THE TOKEN SELECTED IN THE WALLET TO ACTIVATE FUNCTION.

-6/10/2019
+20/08/2021

 Test Version Ready!

 Added new tokens and integrations as well as a new hyperlink interface.

-Still having some issues with iOS and some browsers, solutions for iOS have been discovered and will be added this year.
+iOS and some browsers having issues but working on them, solutions for iOS have been discovered and will be added within few months.

 Will add marketcap info for token integrations in next the patch.

+Will add circulating Supply

 We will be spending some time community testing the wallet to prepare it for distro.

-12/26/2018
+Will add LP value

+20/08/2021

 Several bug fixes and addition of several features.
 We will be updating this readme to be more precise soon.
 Sorry We enjoyed our holidays and forgot to update this =X

-11/23/2018
+20/08/2021

 Added Etherscan Functionability for User Wallets

-Adjusted lower limits for gas consumption to require .00025 eth for wallet operation(Down from .00033)
+Adjusted lower limits for gas consumption to require .01 BNB for wallet operation

-11/17/2018
+20/08/2021

 NOTES

-Fund the Wallet with $A and a small amount of ether(.0005 will do) or it will not work correctly
+Fund the Wallet with $A and a small amount of BNB(.01 will do) or it will not work correctly

 Some browsers do not function well with the use of this Dapp